 If you believe you are a victim of sexual harassment (which includes, among other behaviors, sexual assault, dating violence, domestic violence and stalking) there are several options available within the University to assist you with your physical and emotional needs and to support you in your work or learning environment.
-Some initial options include obtaining an Active Avoidance Order from UR Security or the Center for Student Conflict Management to restrain the other party involved in the incident from contacting you.
+Some initial options include obtaining an Active Avoidance Order from UR Public Safety or the Center for Student Conflict Management to restrain the other party involved in the incident from contacting you.
 We can also assist in changing living and learning environments to restrict to possibility of future contact on campus.
 Any affected parties are encouraged to contact the Title IX Coordinator at 585-275-7814 or via e-mail at Morgan.Levy@rochester.edu to explore these options and determine the best approach for you.
 This may include your completion of a proxy report which allows you to report some details of the incident without disclosing your name.
 You can access a proxy report here.

-If you have witnessed or have knowledge of any act which you believe constitutes sex based harassment, please report the incident to the University by contacting the Title IX Coordinator or University Security.
+If you have witnessed or have knowledge of any act which you believe constitutes sex based harassment, please report the incident to the University by contacting the Title IX Coordinator or University Public Safety.
 When you make a report we can help in attending to the physical and emotional needs of those involved and take steps to ensure that our campus community is a safe and welcoming learning environment.

 If you are not sure whether you want to make a full report, please consider completing a proxy report.
 Proxy reports are designed to allow those with knowledge of sex based harassment to report the incident without disclosing the name of the victim.
 You can access a proxy report here.